 In the third year you can choose to study from a number of options: Dissertation, Philosophy of Science, Philosophy of Language, Philosophy of the Social Sciences, Continental Philosophy, Contemporary Political Philosophy, Advanced Philosophy of Religion, Wittgenstein and Marx.

 Academic Standards and Achievement

-We have high expectations for our students and we educate our philosophy students to a very high standard.
+We educate our philosophy students to a very high standard.

 The philosophy degree that we run at Roehampton closely follows the Quality Assurance Agency (QAA) national standards for undergraduate study in philosophy.
 The QAA is a Government agency which specifies what universities should provide in their degree programmes.
 The QAA National Guidelines for philosophy can be found here.